meh7an/FocuMoji/README.md

 2. **Alternative Method**: Another way to activate a Focumoji is by adding [this emoji pack](https://t.me/addemoji/ApplyFocus) to your Telegram account.
 After adding the pack, set the emoji from the pack as your status emoji.
 This method achieves the same result as using the `/savestatus` command.

 3. **Folder Management**: Once a Focumoji is activated on the Telegram account, any changes made to your folders will be saved for that particular emoji.
 This allows for seamless organization and retrieval of chats based on emoji statuses.

+4. Don't forget that for using status emoji, you need Telegram Premium.

 ## Contributing